-click on image to enlarge – click on large image to return to portfolio
+click on the image to enlarge – click on large image to return to the portfolio

 The images of the bike riders featuring idealized road signs and markings was a recent project done for the Cyclist 4 Community group here Boulder, CO.
 The assignment was to create messaging proposing bike safety on a declare Bike Loop in Boulder County.
 These images were blown up to present as Idea Panels or Story Boards to local officials to detail what the bike community was envisioning for road safety.
 I was the creative director and photographer of this assignment.

 I bring thirty plus years of national commercial filmmaking perspective to my assignments and we would be honored to help you attain your marketing and branding goals. – Bob Carmichael

 Portfolio session fees for professional athletes include a day long shoot resulting in the editing of the days images down to four professionally retouched images – this promotional package involves a makeup person and possibly a stylist and an assistant cameraman.
 Additionally if you want a really treasured Hero shot of you or yours in action then please set up a session.